Trivago: Products and features

+Business Studio - Trivago for Business

+trivago Business Studio is a marketing platform dedicated to independent hoteliers.
+Hoteliers can improve their visibility in trivago’s metasearch using Business Studio’s free, customisable analytical tools and promotional apps.

+Rate Connect

+trivago’s Rate Connect is designed to help independent hoteliers increase direct bookings and lower distribution costs.
+The way to do that is by enabling hoteliers to promote their website directly on trivago, without the intermediary of an online travel agency.

 Indices and rankings

 Trivago Rating Index (tRI)

 The tRI aggregates all ratings for destinations listed on Trivago and ranks them between 0 and 100.
 The index includes criteria such as location, price, food, internet, room and facilities, and is used to create annual Trivago rankings and awards such as the Reputation Ranking, Island Ranking, Ski Ranking, the Top Hotel Awards, and the Best Value Destinations (based on an algorithm combining the tRI with price).

 Trivago Hotel Price Index (tHPI)

 The Trivago Hotel Price Index (tHPI) displays the average overnight accommodation prices for the most popular cities worldwide.
 Prices are based on the cost of a standard double room, taken from over 2 million daily price inquiries over the past month.

 Marketing

 Trivago focuses on online marketing (SEM and display advertising), public relations and brand marketing (TV).

 The "Trivago guy"

-When the company aired its first U.S. TV advertisement in 2012, the ad's spokesman inspired a trending Twitter hashtag, #trivagoguy, based on his unusual look.
+When the company aired its first U.S. TV advertisement in 2012, the ad's spokesman inspired a trending Twitter hashtag, #Trivagoguy, based on his unusual look.

 According to Rolling Stone, Trivago "wanted someone real, approachable and genuine" when it chose actor Tim Williams to star in the ad.
-The Trivago guy became an unexpected celebrity, with some people noting his unbuttoned shirt and creepy vibe, while others found his scruffy appearance and deep voice "inexplicably sexy".
+The Trivago guy became an unexpected celebrity, with some people noting his unbuttoned shirt and creepy nature, while others found his scruffy appearance and deep voice "inexplicably sexy".

 Trivago responded to the comments by launching a contest that invited people to give the Trivago guy a makeover.
 The Trivago guy inspired parodies, fan fiction and a large gay following.

 Many commenters asked why Trivago chose not to have the actor wear a belt.
 According to the actor, that was an accident.
 "Unfortunately none of the belts fit the belt loops that I had on," Williams said.
 "I think that was probably the best break we could have gotten."
 Following the large response for the U.S. Trivago guy, the company decided to create French and Spanish Trivago guys.

 From 2016 until June 2017, the French actor Mehdi Nebbou was the German Trivago guy.

 For Latin America (the whole Spanish-speaking region) Trivago's commercials are presented by Spanish actor Gonzalo Peña.
 In Brazil, the man shown on screen is the well-known actor and model Willian Mello.

 In 2016, the company aired ads in India with Abhinav Kumar.
 Abhinav became popular and an internet sensation for his role in ubiquitous Trivago ads in India.

-As of now the Trivago guy has turned into an internet meme.